 Promote a greater shared understanding of menstrual health: among diverse actors of the key opportunities to bring about improved MH outcomes.

 This May, on Menstrual Hygiene Day 2020, partners came together to raise their voices across the region on the importance and need for improved menstrual health and hygiene for women and girls.

 Periods don’t stop in emergencies, and the Pacific Periods campaign is pointing the spotlight on the unique experiences and challenges in the Pacific, and the challenge of increasing emergencies and the impact on women and girls' lives.

-The campaign, which will be launched on Menstrual Hygiene Day, Thursday, May 28th, will tackle period stigma and discrimination, the role for MEN in menstruation, and the rights and needs of women and girls with disabilities.
+The campaign, which launched on Menstrual Hygiene Day, Thursday, May 28th, will tackle period stigma and discrimination, the role for MEN in menstruation, and the rights and needs of women and girls with disabilities.

 Find more graphics here